Skip to main content

 Security protocol

 Maintaining confidentiality is the primary objective of the restricted use data program.
-Once the application has been approved, the confidentiality training must be completed, and the required forms must be signed to document that the researcher has read and will follow the RDC disclosure review policies and procedures.
+After approval of the application, researchers must complete the confidentiality training and sign the required forms to document their commitment to following the RDC disclosure review policies and procedures.

-All researchers on the project must complete confidentiality training and sign and complete the Designated Agent Form (DAF) with a notary signature.
-Signing the DAF allows researchers to become designated agents to access CIPSEA protected data.
-In addition, all analysts entering the RDC must sign the DAA (Data Access Agreement) form.
-The training certificate and signed DAA and DAF must be submitted to be considered a complete package.
+All researchers involved in the project are required to complete confidentiality training and submit a signed Designated Agent Form (DAF) with a notary signature.
+As the confidentiality training was developed by NCHS, SAMHSA RDC asks that researchers not use the DAF and DAA (DUA) forms linked in the training but rather use the DAF and DAA forms linked below.
+By signing the DAF, researchers become designated agents to access CIPSEA protected data.
+In addition, any analysts entering the RDC must sign the DAA (Data Access Agreement) form.
+The training certificate, along with the signed DAA and DAF, must be submitted to be considered a complete package.
 For students wanting to access NSDUH RUF, both students and their advisors must also sign the SAMHSA RDC Student Data User Acknowledgement form.

 Accessing the data files

-Researchers must conduct their study within the designated RDC, either one of the four NCHS RDC locations, or at one of the 31 FSRDC located throughout the US.
-Once the application has been approved and the requisite security protocol completed, please reach out to the designated RDC to schedule an in-person appointment.
+Researchers must conduct their study within the designated RDC, either at one of the four NCHS RDC locations or at one of the 31 FSRDC located throughout the US.
+Remote access is not available at this time.
+Once the application has been approved and the requisite security protocol has been completed, please reach out to the designated RDC to schedule an in-person appointment.

 The SAMHSA Restricted Use Data Program allows researchers to merge RUF with approved external data while working at the RDC.
 The user-supplied data may consist of proprietary data collected and owned by the user or public use data.
 Proprietary or restricted use data obtained apart from SAP portal should be accompanied with written approval for use.
 All external data must be sent to SAMHSA RDC for approval.
 If approved, SAMHSA RDC will upload the external data to the researchers' analytic folder.